 Its common knowledge that deli meats, bacon, sausages, and some hot dogs are high in nitrates and nitrites.

-But, there are also many vegetables high in nitrates too, including lettuce, beets, carrots, green beans, spinach, parsley, cabbage, radishes, celery, and collard greens.
+But, there are also many vegetables high in nitrates too, including lettuce, carrots, green beans, spinach, parsley, cabbage, radishes, celery, and collard greens.

 Researchers believe the benefits of eating more nitrate-rich vegetables, such as beets probably outweigh the risks, as these nitrate-rich foods can lower your risk of cardiovascular disease.

 ** With that being said, it is always wise to consult your doctor first about what is a safe amount of beets to consume during pregnancy.